Pumpapa/minimalmagic/content/TRS/Patterns-TramFromScratch.md

 mpq(Cc,Id1,lst(str(C,S),L)) = mpqc(Cc,cc(C),Id1,str(C,S),L);
 ```

-Where the earlier definition passes `Id2`, the latter definition passes `str(C,S)` which is indeed the same argument.
-But in an implementation a new term will then be built, which happens to be an equal term.
+Where the earlier definition passes `Id2`, the latter definition passes `str(C, S)`, which is indeed the same argument.
+But in an implementation, a new term will then be built, which happens to be an equal term.
 This might be a small concern, but the earlier definition (to me) seems clearer.

 The pattern leaves an argument as-is and uses an accessor (`first`, in this case) to access a sub-term.
 The pattern might be called *'have your cake and eat it'*.
 Note that there is an implementational disadvantage here as well: an additional reduction to reduce `first`.
-In most cases clarity should prevail.
+In most cases, clarity should prevail.

-The next function, `mpqc` should distinguish two situations: the subject and the first identifier in the list have the same type, or not.
+The next function, `mpqc`, should distinguish two situations: the subject and the first identifier in the list have the same type or not.
 If they are the same type, `four` and `five` are used to identify the number of characters that should coincide.
 We could also use values `#4` and `#5`, but since no built-in operators exist for data values, they offer little added value.

 ```Prolog {linenos=false}
 mpqc(low,low,Id1,Id2,L)